Dwarf-Therapist/Dwarf-Therapist/README.rst

 Latest Release
 ========
-Latest `releases`_ are always published in the project's `releases`_ page.
+The `latest release`_ is always published in the project's `releases`_ page.
 These releases normally contain packages for Windows and OSX.

 Alternate Download (DFFD)
 -------------------------